JoshBello/homebridge-hue-daylight-sync/README.md

 - Toggle the main switch to turn the Daylight Sync on or off.
 - Use the brightness slider to manually adjust the color temperature.
 - Toggle the Auto Mode switch to enable or disable automatic temperature adjustments.
+- Excluded lights will maintain their manual settings regardless of Auto Mode status.

 When Auto Mode is enabled, the plugin will automatically adjust your Hue lights' color temperature throughout the day to match natural daylight patterns.